vrunge/dust0/README.md

 - the change-points found by the algo

-- the number of indices to consider in the minimiztion at each time step
+- the number of indices to consider in the minimization at each time step

 the function uses values obtained by `dual_1D` (with `OP = FALSE`) to discard indices with DuST rule.